LHNCBC/MalariaScreener/README.md

 # Malaria Screener
-Official repository for Malaria Screener
+Official repository for Malaria Screener.

+This software was developed under contract funded by the National Library of Medicine, which is part of the National Institutes of Health, an agency of the Department of Health and Human Services, United States Government.

 # Contents